 Fish Health Laboratory

 The department's fish health laboratory is equipped to diagnosis many parasitic, bacterial and viral fish pathogens.
-The laboratory is currently located in Burlington and is not open to the public.
+The laboratory is currently located in Randolph at the Vermont Agriculture and Environmental Laboratory.

 Please report fish kills and any abnormal fish condition to the Vermont Fish & Wildlife Department.